dchouzer/SLogo/README.md

 Error Message Generations
     The error message generator will only have two interactions:
     1) Parser
-        The parser will send the possible text inputs from the console to the error checker.
+        The model will send the possible text inputs from the console to the error checker.
 If there are errors in the text, the errors must be codified into an error message that the API can understand to show a error dialog message box.

-        Otherwise, if all of the messages are valid, the parser is enabled to turn the text inputs into commands.
+        Otherwise, if all of the messages are valid, the model is enabled to turn the text inputs into commands.

 Error Methods:

     public void storeStrings(List<Strings>)
-        takes the strings from parser and stores them
+        takes the strings from model and stores them

     private void checkStrings(List<Strings>)
         runs through a list of stringsto see if they are valid strings

     private void setValidityFalse()
-        changes the status of a boolean "valid" that determines whether parser can proceed with command generation
+        changes the status of a boolean "valid" that determines whether model can proceed with command generation

     private void setValidityTrue()
-        changes the status of a boolean "valid" that determines whether parser can proceed with command generation
+        changes the status of a boolean "valid" that determines whether model can proceed with command generation

     private void generateError() - will maybe need to split this into different types of errors